 - Warm weather travel shorts

-Rent a car: Highly recommend renting a car to take the Road to Hana and explore off-the-beaten paths on your own.
+Rent a car: Highly recommend renting a car in Maui to take the Road to Hana and explore off-the-beaten paths on your own.
 Ubers are also plentiful.

 Whether you pack in things to do in Maui every day or decide to do a whole lot of nothing, you will never want to leave and, quite possibly, start planning your next Maui itinerary before you even leave the island.
 It is a perfect paradise.